KGP/X99-EFI-Folder-Distributions/README.md

 Replace:89d804c1 3c227722

+_xcpm_cpuid_set_info kernel patch is obsolete for Broadwell-E and Haswell-E and can remain disabled

-xcpm_bootstrap Kernel patch seems still required for some of the Haswell-E CPUs, e.g. i7-5820k.
+_xcpm_bootstrap kernel patch seems still required for some Haswell-E CPUs, e.g. i7-5820k.

-For most Broadwell-E CPUs, _xcpm_cpuid_set_info and _xcpm_bootstrap Kernel patches are however obsolete and can remain disabled.
+_xcpm_bootstrap Kernel patch for Broadwell-E is also obsolete and can remain disabled.